 Plat Over Slat

 One popular choice is the platform bed, which comes in many varieties.
-While some are indeed slatted, many instead promote a solid framework.
+While some wood and steel frame bases are indeed slatted, many instead feature a solid framework.
 Because of the raised nature of these beds, a box spring is not needed underneath the mattress.

 Ply Your Trade

 Old-fashioned foam and newer memory foam mattresses tend to work better on solid platform beds than slatted beds, and the same rule applies to another popular alternative: plywood.
 A bed with a plywood base is similar to solid platform beds in that it offers a solid rectangle of wood on which to rest a mattress.
 A box spring is not necessary.